 These Broccoli Cheddar Egg Cups have a chickpea flour base to which seasoning and plant milk is added to make a batter.
 Then stir in chopped broccoli, shredded carrot, and onion, and bake for an easy breakfast.

 I received the cookbook Simply Delicious Vegan from Abrams Books.
 All reviews and opinions expressed in this post are my personal view.

 In December 2020, Caitlin Shoemaker, the creator of From My Bowl, released her first cookbook, Simply Delicious Vegan.
-I'm going to share her delicious recipe for vegan Broccoli Cheddar Egg Cups on page 28 from her new cookbook!
+I will share her recipe for vegan Broccoli Cheddar Egg Cups on page 28 of her new cookbook!